‘Wait, what?’ tops school’s annual banished words list - NewsBreak

 The university began compiling an annual list in 1976.
 Past nods have gone to “détente,” “surely,” “classic,” “bromance,” and “COVID-19.”

-There are only three entries associated with the pandemic this year after it dominated last year’s list.‘Cheugy,’ ‘omicron’ among most mispronounced words in 2021
+There are only three entries associated with the pandemic this year after it dominated last year’s list.‘Cheugy’ and ‘omicron’ among most mispronounced words in 2021

 “One possible takeaway from all this about the act and art and science of disclosing something is the more things change, the more things stay the same,” said Peter Szatmary, executive director of marketing and communications at the university.
 “At the very least, it’s complicated.”